Marinara Dipping Sauce

 c) Hot or cold - Delicious hot or cold!
 Store in the fridge in an air tight container for up to a couple of days.

-d) Calories - based on a division of 6, using 1 tsp olive oil and no sugar.
+d) Calories - based on a division of 6, using 1 tsp olive oil.